 No one spends money in January.
 Everyone is pinching pennies because they spent it all on the Holidays, then Valentines Day comes along.
 All of a sudden there is a holiday that you can’t justify spending no money.
 Girl’s feel the pressure early on.
 They make cute cards and think of thoughtful gifts.
 Most of the guys don’t quite catch on to that.
 For most of the guys, Valentines day means rushing out the day before, trying to scavenge something from what’s left of the Valentines day stuff.
 They all run to Bid Flowers or their favorite flower shop and try to get a leftover bouquet of roses.
 Bid Flowers prepared for this, so they have lots of flowers left that they can sell at very high prices the day before.
 This all results in a lot of extra money spent, just for one day.
 It really is a genius idea.

 Growing up in another country, I never celebrated Halloween.
 People just didn’t believe in it.
-I never got to dress up and have parties or travel the neighborhood with my friends to collect as much candy as possible, then go their guest room sit on a soft and cool air mattress and all the candies.
+I never got to dress up and have parties or travel the neighborhood with my friends to collect as much candy as possible, then go their guest room sit on a best inflatable bed and all the candies.
 I never got to eat so much of that candy that I fell into a candy coma, and I never got to experience any California haunted houses.

 I don’t think I really understood how cool California haunted houses actually were, or the exhilaration children get knocking on a stranger’s door and asking for candy.
 In fact, I don’t think I ever really thought about it.
 I just remember being annoyed by the few teenagers in my neighborhood that would try and trick or treat.
 We of course never had any treats to give out to these teens (who were never dressed up, hence part of my annoyance!)
 But, they always had a trick for us.